Dartmouth-Data-Analytics-Core/RNA-seq_workshop_July2020/Day-1/02-basic-QC.md

-### Pre-processing and quality control of raw data
+# Part 2 - Pre-processing and quality control (QC) of raw data

+### Learning objectives:
+- Understand the FASTQ file format and the formatting sequence information it stores
+- Learn how to perform basic operations on FASTQ files in the command-line

+## Quality-control of raw data

 Before you begin working with genomic data it is important to asses the quality of the data, look for possible contamination, and get an idea of what you can expect the assembled product to look like.
 The distribution of base qualities, the distribution of read lengths, GC bias, and duplication rates are all informative metrics for assessing raw sequencing data.